Swim Kids of Georgia: 1505 Redi Road #800, Cumming, Georgia, 30040

 I have taught 35+ instructors to teach these amazing skills as well as co authored the Survival Swim Development Network’s training manual.
 As a Master Swim Float Survive℠ instructor and a mother that has lost a child, my mission as well as passion is teaching children how to save themselves from drowning as well as saving other parents the heartache of losing a child needlessly.

-AquaTykes Swim School: 3 locations in Addison, Allen, and Plano, TX
+AquaTykes Swim School: 2 locations in Allen and McKinney, TX

 In 1989, I graduated from the University of Oklahoma with a B.S. in Chemical Engineering.
 While I enjoyed my career, I knew I had not found my true passion.
 In 2003, with an infant son and a pool in our backyard, I began to research swim programs.
 I was intrigued by the Swim Float Survive℠ method and enrolled my then 13 month old in the program.
 I was amazed by the proficiency of his skills in such a short time.